Love Is in the Little Moments of Parenthood - Baby Chick

 Capture the Small Moments

 We capture and save all the small moments in our lives before parenthood.
 As parents, we do the same for our children.
 Let’s try to capture those small love moments with our partner.
-Saving them and showcasing them will help us remember and feel loved over and over again.
+Saving and revisiting these moments helps us feel loved again and again.
 Some ways you can do this in everyday moments are:

 Keep a Journal

-Research shows that a gratitude journal is associated with a more positive outlook, higher levels of happiness, and even better health.2 Jotting down the happy moments you shared with your partner day-to-day is a version of this—even if it’s just one sentence a day.
+Research shows that a gratitude journal is associated with a more positive outlook, higher levels of happiness, and even better health.2 Writing down the small moments you share each day is a simple way to practice this—even if it’s just one sentence a day.
 You can do this individually or as a couple to make you genuinely notice, appreciate, and save the little moments of love.

 Write a Note

 A classic way of telling someone you love them is by writing a love letter.
 These days, a love text may be all you need.
-There is something to be said for feeling and reading that love on a page or screen!
+There is something special about seeing those words written down, whether on paper or a screen.

 Create a Date Night

-Sit down and pick a weekly night that works for both of you and won’t be pushed off in our busy parenting lives.
+Choose a weekly time that works for both of you and protect it as best you can in our busy parenting lives.
 Date nights do not need to be a fancy night out on the town.
 Maybe it’s just a meal with the two of you, an at-home date night on the porch, or a movie night!
 No matter what you do, it can be a night to celebrate you as parents.
-A night to have many small love moments!
+A night to enjoy those small moments together.

 Share